MCassandra/Javascript-code-quiz/README.md

 # Javascript-code-quiz
 This app is a timed quiz with javascript questions.
-It was created used HTML, CSS, and Javascript.
+It was created using HTML, CSS, and Javascript.

 ## How it works
 1. Press the start button.